 The Strategic Issues in Management Series (SIMS) provides today’s executives and managers with an opportunity to both update and broaden their business skill set and knowledge.
 World-class faculty from the Merage School and the business community conduct highly interactive seminars designed to address today’s most pressing management needs.

-Each SIMS session take place on a Wednesday morning and start with a breakfast and networking opportunity.
+Each SIMS session starts with a breakfast and networking opportunity.
 Sessions are held on the UC Irvine campus in executive classrooms using the latest teaching technology.

 - Gain practical tools and techniques today – apply them tomorrow!

 - Network with peers in a dynamic classroom setting

 - Learn new approaches and perspectives from our world-class faculty and fellow participants